yegor256/blog/_drafts/_ui.md

   caption:
 ---

-We all know what happens, when a programmer decides how a web site or a mobile app should look.
+We all know what happens when a programmer decides how a web site or a mobile app should look.
 It ends up looking ugly.
 And why is that?
 I don't know exactly, but my best bet is on the [left-brained nature](https://www.linkedin.com/pulse/left-brain-vs-right-brain-developers-warren-gwartney/) of programmers, who mostly are rigid and logical mathematicians.
 UI design, to the contrary,